blindedjoy/RcTorch/README.md

 RcTorch
 =========
 A Python 3 toolset for creating and optimizing Echo State Networks.
+This library is an extension and expansion of the previous library written by Reinier Maat: https://github.com/1Reinier/Reservoir

 >Author: Reinier Maat, Nikos Gianniotis
 >License: MIT
 >2016-2019
+>2020-2021 Harvard extension, Author: Hayden Joy

 Contains:
 - Vanilla ESN and Simple Cyclic Reservoir architectures.